YR-ZR0/timer-control-card/README.md

   header: "My Testing Timer"
 ```

-## TODO

-- [ ] Better styling
-- [x] Use the entity picker to select your timer entity
+or use the UI to configure a timer entity
-- [x] Fix editor issues with state not updating
-  - [ ] Handle user pressing enter to accept the dialog